circle

 • Leverage Familial Networks and Trust: The world is experiencing a decline in trust.
 Family enterprises, with their natural networks of trust and reciprocal altruism, have a unique competitive advantage.
 These familial networks allow them to access capital, talent, and opportunities that are not available to others, particularly in low-trust frontier economies.
 Family businesses are uniquely positioned to serve as a beacon, rebuilding trust in a fragmented world.

 Listen to this episode of LGA Lighthouse on your preferred podcast platform.
-Consider subscribing to receive notifications for coming episodes
+Consider subscribing to receive notifications for upcoming episodes

 Related services